theobald-software/theobald-software.github.io/content/_en/xtract-universal/introduction.md

 ![xu-arch-01](/img/content/xu/xu-arch-01.png){:class="img-responsive"}

 During the design phase the user can create and modify extractions, sources and destinations; and alter the [server settings](./server/server-settings) with the help of the [Designer](./getting-started/designer-overview).
 During the execution phase the user can execute the extractions designed in the design phase.
+The execution of the extractions takes place on the [server](./server).
 Depending on the target environment an execution can be triggered either by the [XU command line tool - xu.exe or xu.elf](./advanced-techniques/scheduling_extraction) by the data consumer.
 See also [Pull and Push Destinations](./destinations#pull-and-push-destinations).

 {% include _content/table-of-contents.html parent=page.childidentifier collection=site.en %}